larus-breeze/sw_tools/flight_player/readme.md

 Installation
 ------------

 An executable python 3 installation is required.
-Besides the standard library the following modules are required:
+Besides the standard library some modules are required.
+First, we create a virtual environment and activate it.
+The corresponding packages are then installed:

 ```
+$ python3 -m venv .venv
+$ source .venv/bin/activate
-$ pip3 install python-can pandas pyqt5 pyqtcharts numpy
+(.venv) $ pip3 install python-can pandas pyqt5 pyqtgraph numpy
 ```

 Usage
 -----

-The tool can be used under Linux and Windows.
+The virtual environment must be activated if it is not already activated by the installation.

 ```
+$ source .venv/bin/activate
-$ python3 mainwindow.py
+(.venv) $ python mainwindow.py
 ```

 It is possible to analyze different fxx files of the sensor box (*.f37, *.f110, *.f114, ...).
 Some of the data is